-Two heuristic condition for the probability distribution of data points are used in the stochastic separation theorems: \begin{itemize} \item The probability distribution has no heavy tails; \item The sets of relatively small volume should not have large probability. \end{itemize} These conditions are not necessary and could be relaxed \cite{Grechuk2021}.
+Theorem~\ref{Th:prototype} below is a prototype of most stochastic separation theorems.
+Two heuristic conditions for the probability distribution of data points are used in the stochastic separation theorems: \begin{itemize} \item The probability distribution has no heavy tails; \item The sets of relatively small volume should not have large probability. \end{itemize}